ahmadajmi/multilingualwithangular/multilingualwithangular.md

 <html ng-app="Multilingual">
 ```

+Then run `gulp build` task from the command line to build the new changes in the JavaScript file.

 What we did:

 * Create an Angular module called `Multilingual`
 * Inject `angular-translate` module as a dependency into your App as `pascalprecht.translate`
 * Inject `$translateProvider` in the `.config()` method
-* Register the translation tables in different languages using the `.translations()` method setting the language key such as `en` or `ar` as the first parameter.
+* Register the translation tables in different languages using the `.translations()` method and setting the language key such as `en` or `ar` as the first parameter.
 * Set the preferred language using `.preferredLanguage()` method, this is important as we use more than one language so we can teach `angular-translate` which one to use on first load.

 Let's see an example of `angular-translate` using the `translate` filter